 The change in presidential administration may dramatically shift the approach to regulatory reform in the United States, making it difficult to predict the effect on the FDA's regulatory oversight and implementation priorities.
-Any change in regulatory approach has the potential to negatively impact our husiness.
+Any change in regulatory approach has the potential to negatively impact our business.

 During the Trump Administration numerous actions, including the issuance of a number of executive orders, were taken that affected the FDA's ability to engage in routine regulatory and oversight activities such as implementing statutes through rulemaking or issuances of guidance.
-On January 30, 2017, President Trump issued an executive order, applicable to all executive agencies, including the FDA, that required that for each notice of proposed rulemaking or final regulation to be issued in fiscal year 2017, the agency shall identify at least two existing regulations to be repealed, unless prohibited by law.
-These requirements are referred to as the "two-for-one" provisions.
-For fiscal years 2018 and beyond, the executive order required agencies to identify regulations to offset any incremental cost of a new regulation.
-In interim guidance issued by the Office of Information and Regulatory Affairs within the Office of Management and on February 2, 2017, the administration indicated that the "two-for-one" provisions may apply not only to agency regulations, but also to significant agency guidance documents.
-While the Biden Administration is likely to retract such policies and promote more active regulatory and administrative action by agencies, including the FDA, it is unclear exactly how the Biden Administration will structure its priorities, particularly with regard to FDA's oversight, approval, review and regulation of novel biological products.
+While the Biden Administration has retracted certain of those policies and has generally promoted more active regulatory and administrative action by agencies, including the FDA, than during the Trump Administration, it is unclear exactly how the Biden Administration will continue structure its priorities, particularly with regard to FDA's oversight, approval, review and regulation of novel biological products.
 Any change in regulation or regulatory approach, whether it impose constraints on the FDA's ability to engage in oversight and implementation activities in the normal course or expand the FDA's regulatory discretion, has the potential to negatively impact our business.